Hepatitis B and C are very serious diseases of the liver. This is because both can cause a swelling and lots of irritation to the liver.

 - It is noted that babies should be immediately vaccinated for Hepatitis B in a simple and safe procedure.
 It is the first of 3 vaccines which should be completed by 6 months

-- Children born of mothers who currently or have had the Hepatitis B virus should be given a special vaccine.
+- Children born to mothers who currently or have had the Hepatitis B virus should be given a special vaccine.

 - Youths under 19 who have not been vaccinated yet can get vaccinated with catch-up shots.